 List adapted from Back Pain from the Mayo Clinic.

 In some cases, stress may contribute to back pain by causing tension in the back muscles.
-If you suspect that this may be the case (and this is confirmed by a health care provider), you may want to try some of the de-stressing tips in Stress, anxiety, and learning to cope and Number one cause of stress in the Go Ask Alice!
+If you suspect that this may be the case (and this is confirmed by a health care provider), you may want to try some of the de-stressing tips in Stress, anxiety, and learning to cope in the Go Ask Alice!
 Emotional Health archives.
-Also keep in mind that sometimes the cause of back pain cannot always be determined, although pain management techniques — under the supervision of a health care provider — may be effective in alleviating the pain.
+Also, keep in mind that sometimes the cause of back pain cannot always be determined, although pain management techniques — under the supervision of a health care provider — may be effective in alleviating the pain.

 Additionally, X-rays, which are sometimes used to determine a potential diagnosis for back pain, may not always show problems with the spinal cord, muscles, fibrous tissues, nerves, or disks.
 Other diagnostic tests include: CT scans, magnetic resonance imaging — MRI, bone scans, and motion and reflex tests.
 A health care provider can determine which test(s) to use.